ElFosco/ALEM/readme.md

 ## Requirements

-To install the required dependencies for MALE, you can use the provided `requirements.txt` file.
+To install the required dependencies for ALEM, you can use the provided `requirements.txt` file.
 This file contains all the necessary Python packages to get started.

 ### Installing Dependencies